tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

         "deviceId": 1
     }

-In response you will receive operationId.
+In response you will receive operationId and lastStateChangedDate.
 The locking operation usually takes up to 3 seconds.

 Unlock tedee lock